OpenCollarTeam/OpenCollar/README.md

 * Everything else that is shared within the metaverse and where no explicit license was applied is covered by the [License Terms for the OpenCollar Role Play Device](https://raw.githubusercontent.com/OpenCollarTeam/opencollar/master/LICENSE).

-**NOTE:** Please make sure that you have read and understood the full legal text of each license if your interest in OpenCollar Six goes beyond personal use (i.e. commercial redistribution).
+**NOTE:** Please make sure that you have read and understood the full legal text of each license if your interest in OpenCollar goes beyond personal use (i.e. commercial redistribution).
 For human-readable summaries of various licenses, check out [tl;drLegal](https://tldrlegal.com/)

 **A few words on authorship, years and copyright:**